iamnotbobby/Lethal-Company-Modpack/README.md

     '-mod','authorName/modName','versionNumber')"
 ```

-Only one modpack can be downloaded at a time whereas an unlimited amount of other mods can be downloaded.
-Mod configs in modpacks are also saved within BepInEx's folder.

 Afterwards, execute the script in Windows's powershell.

+As of right now, only one modpack can be downloaded so if you wish to add more mods, just utilize ``-mod``.

 ## Powershell Syntax